vr360 workshop

 • Oktava MK-4012 4-D Ambisonic A-format Mikrofon

-It should be mentioned, however, that they are all four-channel, and are mostly used in combination with an external recording device.
-So the Zoom F8, Zoom F4, Sounddevices MixPre-6 and MixPre-10t, as well as the Tascam DR-701D have their own firmware updates, which allow an easy recording and live preview for headphones.
+It should be mentioned, however, that they are all four-channel, and are mostly used in combination with an compatible external recording device.
+So the Zoom F8, Zoom F4, Sounddevices MixPre-6 and MixPre-10t, as well as the Tascam DR-701D have their own firmware updates, which allow an easy connection, recording and live preview for headphones.

 Ambisonic Microphone